-6.19 The report prepared detailing the results of the assessment should contain the following information:
+6.20 The report prepared detailing the results of the assessment should contain the following information (but not necessarily in this order):

-a) Relevant details of the proposed development.
+a.
+Relevant details of the proposed development.
 A description containing information relevant to the air quality assessment should be provided, although a fully detailed description of the proposal is not required.
 This should identify any on-site sources of pollution and an overview of the expected traffic changes or the changes in emissions from the site for a specified year, e.g. the opening year or year the project is completed if phased.

-A brief introduction to the sensitivity of the area should also be provided, noting the presence of an AQMA or any Natura 2000 site and any other nearby sources that may affect the site.
+A brief introduction to the sensitivity of the area should also be provided, noting the presence of an AQMA and any nearby sources that may affect the local air quality.
 The proposed location of any sensitive receptors in relation to these nearby sources should be described.
 An introduction to the pollutants and sources to be assessed should be provided and, if appropriate, those that have been scoped out of further assessment.

-b) The policy context for the assessment.
+- b.
+The policy context for the assessment.
 This should summarise the national and local policies that should be taken into account in the assessment.
 In London this will also include the Mayor's policies.
-This is especially important where there are local policies designed to improve air quality.

-c) Description of the relevant air quality standards and objectives.
-Most air quality assessments will be carried out to assess compliance with UK air quality objectives and EU limit values.

-d) The basis for determining significance of effects arising from the impacts.
-The descriptors used for impacts should be set out, together with the basis for determining the significance of the effects arising from air quality impacts.

-e) Details of the assessment methods.
+This is especially important where there are local policies designed to improve air quality. - c.
+Description of the relevant air quality standards and objectives.
+Most air quality assessments will be carried out to assess compliance with UK air quality objectives. - d.
+The basis for determining significance of effects arising from the impacts.
+The descriptors used for describing the severity of impacts should be set out, together with the basis for determining the significance of the effects arising from air quality impacts. - e.
+Details of the assessment methods.
 This section should provide details of the methods, including the model (and version number) and the input data used for the assessment and any assumptions that have been made.
 Where a commonly applied method is used, a detailed description of the model itself is not required.
-Details should be provided on all local input data and assumptions, including:

-- the emission data and their source, with details where nonstandard data are used:

-- source of the meteorological data, with a description of how representative they are of the conditions in the vicinity of the proposed development;

-- baseline pollutant concentrations;

-- background pollutant concentrations;

-- choice of baseline year;

-- basis for NOx:NO2 calculations.
+Details should be provided on all local input data and assumptions, including: - the emission data and their source, with details where non-standard data are used; - source of the meteorological data, with a description of how representative they are of the conditions in the vicinity of the proposed development; - baseline pollutant concentrations; - background pollutant concentrations; - choice of baseline year; - basis for $NO_x:NO_2$ calculations.